abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## Requirement
   - Bash (tested/developed using version 5)
   - Find (Linux utility, tested/developed using GNU findutils 4.6)
-  - The default settings of history.
+  - The default settings of command history.
-     It is enabled and not prevented by HISTIGNORE variable value having this tool/function name.
-So not screwing up this default settings is required.
+     It is enabled and this tool (function) name not prevented of saving by HISTIGNORE variable value.
+So not messing up this default settings is required.
 If any single letter needs to be prevented from command history saving, exclude this tool name, e.g.
      `HISTIGNORE=[!l]`
      when **l** for this function name
   - Optional, as required by optional feature: